Eric0th/Python-Notebook/README.md

 # Python-Notebook
 ---

-*It is a notebook of Python leaning.*
+*It is a notebook about Python-learning.*